csci-1301/csci-1301.github.io/labs/If/readme.md

 The information about the age of majority [comes from wikipedia](https://en.wikipedia.org/wiki/Age_of_majority).

-#. _Without executing it_, write down what you think will be displayed if the user enters
+#. _Without executing it_, write down what you expect to be displayed if the user enters
     #.
 "That's confidential",
     #.
 10
     #.
 18
     #.
 19
     #.
 22
     #.
 29339
 #.
-Copy-and-paste the code in the body of the `main` method, and execute it, providing the values written below.
+Copy-and-paste the code in the body of the `main` method and execute it, providing the values written below.
 Was your thinking correct?
 If not, revise it and make sure you understand the logic of the program.
 #.
 There is at least one issue with this code, as "You have reached the age of majority in all US states." will never be displayed.
 Can you understand why?
 #.
 Fix the program so that all the messages can be displayed when relevant.
+Feel free to reorder statements or to use conjunction, disjunction, etc. to alter your conditions.

 ## Writing Simple Conditional Statements